 Souper Cubes

-FREEZING stops the histamine triggering bacteria from forming.
+FREEZING stops the histamine-triggering bacteria from forming.
 My favorite ways of freezing food are with Souper Cubes.
 You can buy the Souper Cubes here.

 ‘Take out a frozen cube, warm it up in the microwave, on the stove, or bake in the oven.
 Warm your food up the way that works best for you!‘

-If you like this chicken and cabbage soup, you might also want to try the Healing Vegetable Soup with Kale and Broccoli Sprouts.
+For more low-histamine soups, you might also want to try the Healing Vegetable Soup with Kale and Broccoli Sprouts.

-More low histamine recipes
+More low-histamine recipes

 - Thai Style Curry, Low Histamine